Allar/allar.github.io/blog/_posts/2017-02-17-Marketplace-Issues.md

 # Asset Images – More Sizing Issues

+This issue also makes the sellers look less professional and thus lowers the percieved quality of the marketplace as a whole.

 ![More Sizing Issues](/images/mp/bandwidth.png)

 The preview images on an asset’s page are also laid out in a responsive way, causing image cut offs and other scaling issues.
 There is very little respect for aspect ratios for these image previews.